supamonkey2000/chat-program/README.md

    of the server.
 Enter a username, then connect.
 4. Enter messages and hit send to chat.

+To use with a command line or terminal, put `help` after the name of the jar file, like `java -jar chatva-d_v_x.x.x.jar help`.

 The program can run on either 32- or 64-bit systems running Java.

 **Future plans:**